AppDaemon APIs

 - Parameters:

-aware (bool, optional) – Specifies if the created datetime object will be aware of timezone or not.
+aware (bool, optional) – Whether the resulting datetime object will be aware of timezone.

 Examples